Why do Cats Groom Themselves?

 Help Your Cat Manage Stress Effectively

-You should always help your cat to manage stress effectively.
+You should always help your cat manage stress effectively.
 It is essential for their overall well-being.
 To help your cat manage stress effectively, create a calm and safe environment at home.
 Ensure they can access hiding spots, interactive toys, climbing structures, and scratching pads.
 These activities help them to stay busy and play in a safe environment.

 When to get Veterinary Help?